srinivasadeepashree/CloudComputingITCS-6190_Assignment-2/README.md

 ```

 ### Cluster Performance Comparison: 3 DataNodes vs 1 DataNode
-There are 2 codespace created for both the cases:

 | Feature             | 3 DataNodes                          | 1 DataNode                      |
 |---------------------|--------------------------------------|---------------------------------|